-(2) Parameter, a, is much larger under ACP than under SER, indicating much larger shocks under ACP because of its volatile paths.

-Table 4 reports the validation results, using the best fit parameters in Table 3 on the holdout sample.
-Compared to the corresponding columns 2 and 3 in Tables 2 and 4, we can see that the MSD scores are very similar under the three versions of the PA model.
+Table III reports the calibration results in SER and ACP games using two other versions of PA: PA^l and PA^{2e}.
+The estimated parameters have similar patterns as those of the original PA model: (1) from SYN to ASYN, the discount factor, r, increases; (2) Parameter, a, is much larger under ACP than under SER, indicating much larger shocks under ACP because of its volatile paths.
+Table IV reports the validation results, using the best fit parameters in Table III on the hold-out sample.
+Compared to the corresponding columns 2 and 3 in Tables II and VI, we can see that the MSD scores are very similar under the three versions of the PA model.
 Indeed, this will be confirmed in Results 1 and 2 using permutation tests.

 In presenting the results, we introduce two shorthand notations.
-First, $x \rightarrow y$, denotes x "beats" y, i.e., MSD(x) is significantly less than MSD(y) at the 10% level or less.
+First, $x \to y$, denotes x "beats" y, i.e., MSD(x) is significantly less than MSD(y) at the 10% level or less.
 Second, x - y denotes that the difference between MSD(x) and MSD(y) is statistically insignificant at the 10% level.

-Result 1 (Learning models under SER).
-The ranking of MSD of the three learning models is highly significant under the serial mechanism: $PA \rightarrow EWA \rightarrow RL$.
+RESULT 1 (Learning Models under SER) : The ranking of MSD of the three learning models is highly significant under the serial mechanism: $PA \rightarrow EWA \rightarrow RL$.
 The ranking of MSD of the three versions of the PA model is statistically insignificant under the serial mechanism except one case: under $ASYN_r$, $PA^l \rightarrow PA$ at the 10% level.

-P-values from one-tailed permutation tests using the MSD scores in Table 4 are summarized in the following four triangles, one for each treatment:
+SUPPORT.
+P-values from one-tailed permutation tests using the MSD scores in Table II are summarized in the following four triangles, one for each treatment: